 3. Look At Your Reflection - Since the first thing people do in the morning is go to the bathroom, this is an ideal reality check.
 Allow yourself a few seconds to examine your face, check that the reflection of the room is normal, and see if you can push your hand into the mirror itself.

 4. Leave Notes For Yourself - Written reminders placed around the house (like door handles, light switches and banisters) will prompt you to do a reality check and reveal if you are dreaming.
 Be sure to acknowledge them every morning - don't ignore them.

-As a lucid dreamer, you invite more false awakenings into your dreams.
-This is a great opportunity to have more guided dreams, so seize the moment you wake up and ask yourself: "Am I dreaming now?"False awakenings can be hard to spot but with practice you will become better at recognizing that curious feeling that something is not right with the world...
+And while false awakenings can be hard to spot, with practice you will become better at recognizing that curious feeling that something is not right with the world...